freifunk-gluon/gluon/docs/features/autoupdater.rst

-By default, the autoupdater is disabled (as it is usually not helpful to have unexpected updates during development), but it can be enabled by setting the variable GLUON_BRANCH when building to override the default branch set in the set in the site configuration.
+By default, the autoupdater is disabled (as it is usually not helpful to have unexpected updates during development), but it can be enabled by setting the variable GLUON_BRANCH when building to override the default branch set in the site configuration.

 A manifest file for the updater can be generated with `make manifest`.
-A signing script (using ``ecdsautils``) can by found in the `contrib` directory.
+A signing script (using ``ecdsautils``) can be found in the `contrib` directory.
 When creating the manifest, the ``PRIORITY`` value may be defined by setting ``GLUON_PRIORITY`` on the command line or in ``site.mk``.

 ``GLUON_PRIORITY`` defines the maximum number of days that may pass between releasing an update and installation